LuisPuchol/taktics-test-monorepo/README.md

 # Taktics Test Monorepo
 This monorepo has 2 projects:

-* A front-end made in angular 1.5.8
+* A front-end made in angular 1.5.8.
+Docs [link](https://docs.angularjs.org/guide)
-* A back-end made in loopback 3
+* A back-end made in loopback 3.
+Docs [link](https://loopback.io/doc/en/lb3/)

   * The back-end has one user added to make login
   * The backend uses an in-memory connector to persist data.
 A database is not needed to pass the test

-For better compatibility use Node 14.X and linux/WSL2.
-If you are using Windows maybe you'll have issues with node-sass.
-These links can help you:
+For better compatibility use Node 14.X and Linux or if in Windows use WSL2.
+If you are using Windows you could have issues with node-sass.
+I wouldn't recommend developing in Windows but if you want to do it, these links can help you in case of trouble starting the project:

 - https://stackoverflow.com/questions/46953808/node-sass-installation-issue-on-windows-10
 - https://github.com/nodejs/node-gyp/blob/main/docs/Updating-npm-bundled-node-gyp.md